w3nhao/RecSystemOnLargePretrainedModel/README.md

 -   `--early_stop_patience` is the number of epochs to wait before early stopping
 -   `--batch_size` is the batch size
 -   `--num_workers` is the number of workers for data loading
--   `--devices` is the GPUs to use, should be specify as a list of integers: "0 1 2 3" when using multiple GPUs
+-   `--devices` is the accelerators to use, should be specify as a list of integers: "0 1 2 3" when using multiple accelerators
 -   `--accelerator` is the accelerator to use, default is `gpu`
 -   `--precision` is the precision to use, default is `32`
 -   `--min_item_seq_len` is the minimum length of item sequence after preprocessing